-Mung beans, also known as moong beans, are the seeds of the legume Vigna radiata (also known as Phaseolus radiatus, Phaseolus aureus, or Phaseolus mungo - all are names for the same plant).
+Mung beans are the seeds of the legume Vigna radiata (also known as Phaseolus radiatus, Phaseolus aureus, or Phaseolus mungo - all are names for the same plant).
 Mung beans are a good dietary source of gallic acid and folate, and also contain several other B vitamins, as well as coumestrol, fiber, iron, magnesium, and manganese.

 Mung beans have been shown to have antioxidant, anti-inflammatory, topical anti-inflammatory, antiproliferative, hepatoprotective, antimicrobial, antifungal, antibacterial, diuretic, and hypoglycemic actions, as well as improving cholesterol levels.
 The flavonoids vitexin and isovitexin are believed to be responsible for some of the antioxidant and topical anti-inflammatory properties of mung beans.
 The protease inhibitor mungoin has been shown to be responsible for some of the antifungal and antibacterial activities of mung beans.